dhixsingh/offset_simulator/README.md

-Offset simulator
+offsetsim
 ================

 Software for simulating the impacts of biodiversity offsetting

  [![Travis build status](https://travis-ci.org/dhixsingh/offset_simulator.svg?branch=dev)](https://travis-ci.org/dhixsingh/offset_simulator)

-Instructions to run the software
+How to install and run
 ---------------------------------

 Download and install the latest version of R. If you are running from a linux-type system this can be done using: